awebb-nz/test-aesthetic-value-model/README.md

 As a bonus, it contains the "plot_images_inVGGspace.py" script which visualizes the location of the stimulus images in reduced DNN-feature space.

-You will also note the requirements.txt file which lists all packages that are required to runn all scripts.
-NOTE that pingouin may not be compatible with the latest numpy version.
-To run the analyses that require pingouin, downgrade your environment's numpy version to < 1.24.

 ## analysis